 How To Register As An Athlete

-New athletes only: You must register online first with Special Olympics Ontario.
-New athlete registration is here.
+New and returning athletes: You must register online first with Special Olympics Ontario.
+Athlete registration is here.
 Then register locally as noted below.

-- Review the Sport Programs (shown under registration) to decide which sport(s) the athlete would like to participate in during the Fall/Winter 2019-2020 sports season.
+Review the Sport Programs (shown under registration) to decide which sport(s) the athlete would like to participate in during sports season.

 Special Olympics Kitchener-Waterloo, Attn: Registrar